brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 with open(r"C:\Users\...Your\Folder\Path...\AI_Project\Test\runs\predict\exp\pickles\Your_Image_Name.txt", "a") as f:
 	pprint.pprint(unpickled_data, stream=f)
 ```
-You might need to press enter a couple times for it to take...don't know why
+You might need to press enter a couple times for it to take...don't know why.
+Also, python is sensitive to indentations, so I have found python to be finicky about just copying and pasting the above lines.

 To exit python
 ```